J. Michael Glover, MD, MBA

 - Spinal Fractures

 Michael Glover, MD, MBA is a fellowship-trained Orthopedic Spine Surgeon.

 Dr. Glover has cared for patients at Northern Arizona Orthopaedics since 2005 through the Spine and Pain Specialty Center.
 He is trained in using Joimax® Endoscopes and Dr. Glover specializes in minimally invasive surgeries such as camera guided, endoscopic spine surgery.

-Dr. Glover is an active member in the medical community, holding professional memberships with the American Medical Association, Arizona Medical Association, North American Spine Society, American Association of Orthopaedic Surgeons and the American Association of Physician Leaders.
+Dr. Glover is an active member of the medical community, holding professional memberships with the American Medical Association, the Arizona Medical Association, the North American Spine Society, the American Association of Orthopaedic Surgeons and the American Association of Physician Leaders.

 - American Medical Association

 - Arizona Medical Association

 - American Association of Physician Leaders

 - Assistant Chief, Primary Care Clinic Randolph Air Force Base - 1988-1989